Fira-Autonomous-Cars/FIRA-Autonomous-Cars-Simulator/README.md

 RAM: 8 GB

 ## Software Requirements
-Ubuntu 20.04 and ROS Noetic used exclusively.
+Ubuntu 20.04 and ROS Noetic are used exclusively.
 Other versions are not officially supported.
 Prior to installing our software make sure to have ROS and Catkin tools installed: http://wiki.ros.org/noetic/Installation/Ubuntu
 ```zsh
 sudo apt-get install python3-catkin-tools python3-catkin-pkg python3-osrf-pycommon